-What does Our Lawyer Made Us Change The Name Of This Song So We Wouldn mean?
+What do you think Our Lawyer Made Us Change The Name Of This Song So We Wouldn means?

 Fall Out Boy: Our Lawyer Made Us Change The Name Of This Song So We Wouldn Meaning